department-of-veterans-affairs/va.gov-team/products/identity/Research/Secondary research/Fraud detection - Payment types and methods used by VA.md

 Example:
 For a student certified from September 20, 2010 through June 10, 2011:
-Advance pay would cover September 20, 2010 through October 30, 2010.
+- Advance pay would cover September 20, 2010 through October 30, 2010.
-Subsequent checks would follow the regular payment schedule (e.g., payment for November in December).
+- Subsequent checks would follow the regular payment schedule (e.g., payment for November in December).

 Certification of Delivery:
 When an advance paycheck is issued, the next check won’t issue unless the Certification of Delivery (or the chapter 1606 generated letter with the same information) mailed to the school is received and processed by VA.
-If you receive a letter stating that a returned Certification of Delivery wasn’t received:
+If a user receives a letter stating that a returned Certification of Delivery wasn’t received:
-Call VA (1-888-442-4551) and explain the issue to the Education Case Manager.
+They should call VA (1-888-442-4551) and explain the issue to the Education Case Manager.
-Request the Education Case Manager to input the certification of delivery.
+ - Request the Education Case Manager to input the certification of delivery.

 ### Scholarship Fraud Awareness and Prevention